 ACES Community Members,

-Today we are happy to announce the release of ACES 1.2: it includes a series of new features and enhancements that fulfill the ACES 1.0 vision and sets the stage for ACES 2.0 development.
+Today we are happy to announce the release of ACES 1.3 : it includes new features and enhancements that fulfill the ACES 1.0 vision and sets the stage for ACES 2.0 development.
 Key new features and enhancements include:

-Additional color space conversion transforms (ACEScsc) for expanded working space support
+- A color space conversion transforms (ACEScsc) for supporting the Sony Venice

 Please check ACESCentral.com and the ACES Twitter and Facebook feeds for the announcement of an upcoming webinar where we’ll be discussing this release in more detail and you can ask questions about how this impacts you (in a positive way, we hope) as an ACES end-user or implementer.